Thoregon/thoregon.truCloud/doc/repositories.md

 resolves to: 'repo:reponame:/component/path/lib/component.mjs'

-when there is no directory specified to lookup the repository, a SHA512 hash of the reponame - with the version if provided - prefixed with 'trepo:' will be used as content address (soul).
+when there is no directory specified to lookup the repository, a SHA512 hash of the reponame - with the version if provided - prefixed with 'repo:' will be used as content address (soul).

-    reponame            ->  'trepo:reponame@root'
+    reponame            ->  'repo:reponame@root'
-    reponame@version    ->  'trepo:reponame@version'
+    reponame@version    ->  'repo:reponame@version'
-    reponame@latest     ->  'trepo:reponame@versionTaggedLatest'
+    reponame@latest     ->  'repo:reponame@versionTaggedLatest'

 new souls for new versions can only be occupied with a signature signed by the same key that was used for the root version.
 (caution: may need a consensus mechanism and/or a registry)